emilyriehl/yoneda/src/simplicial-hott/05-segal-types.rzk.md

 -- is exactly (horn-restriction A)
 #def Segal-equiv-horn-restriction-test
   (A : U)                       -- A type.
-  (AisSegal : isSegal A)        -- A proof that A is Segal.
+  (AisSegal : is-segal A)        -- A proof that A is Segal.
   : (first (Segal-equiv-horn-restriction A AisSegal)) = (horn-restriction A) := refl

 -- Segal types are Segal' types.
-#def isSegal-is-local-horn-inclusion
+#def is-local-horn-inclusion-is-segal
   (A : U)                       -- A type.
-  (AisSegal : isSegal A)        -- A proof that A is Segal.
+  (AisSegal : is-segal A)        -- A proof that A is Segal.
   : is-local-horn-inclusion A
   := second (Segal-equiv-horn-restriction A AisSegal)